MvPorcalla/MvPorcalla/README.md

 ---

 ### ⚡ Fun Fact:
-I’m still exploring what I really want to specialize in — but for now, I just enjoy creating cool and useless things! 😊
+I’m still exploring what I really want to specialize in — but for now, I just enjoy creating cool and useless things! 😊 <br>
+I don’t promise perfection, but I always make sure I understand what I’m coding to save future-me from the headaches of debugging and refactoring my own code.